Wei-HCI/wei-hci.github.io/index.md

 ## News

+- **[Dec.
+2025]** My Scooter paper has been accepted by IEEE VR 2026!
+Huge thanks to my amazing co-authors! 🎉 Also, the microGEXT project, in collaborating with Cambridge, has been finally accpeted and published in IEEE TVCG!
+Congrats, Xiang!
 - **[Mar.
 2025]** I am serving as a Student Volunteer for IEEE VR 2025 in France!
 Bonjour.
 - **[Jan.
 2025]** I have started my PhD in 2025 at HKUST(GZ)!
 - **[Nov.
 2024]** Our poster has been accepted by ACM MUM 2024! 🎉 Thrill to fly to Stockhom.